 THE PARTICIPANTS

 In order to have a wider reach for our film festival, we carried out promotional work through multiple channels.
 We successfully requested for Kino Guarimba to be promoted in their newsletters to students.
-In addition, we were guests at UCLA in Los Angeles, Universidad de Antioquia and Universidad Catolica Luis Amigó in Medellin to meet with students and discuss the Kino.
-At festival markets such as Clermont-Ferrand, Winterthur and Encounters we organised appointments with representatives of film institutes around the world to discuss our project and our mission.
+In addition, we were guests at Baltic Women in Film Mentorship to present the residency to their participants..
+At festival markets such as Clermont-Ferrand, and Winterthur we organised appointments with representatives of film institutes around the world to discuss our project and our mission.
 Lastly, social media was an important tool for promoting Kino Guarimba in collaboration with our partners.

 This year we hosted our first artist from the Gambia, thanks to the scholarship program we created in partnership with Khoros Film Festival.
-In addition, we hosted two Colombians made possible by our partnership with Proimágenes.
+In addition, we hosted two Colombians made possible by our partnership with Proimágenes Colombia

 This year we had an overwhelming majority of women filmmakers, at 70% to 30% men.